livrush/spanbergregator/README.md

 TwitterCallBackUrl=
 ```

-5. Add configs for your campaign
+### Add configs for your campaign

 These terms will be used to search the various APIs used in this app.

-client/src/config.js
+Store in:

+`/client/src/config.js`

 ```javascript
 export default {